redfern08/redfern08/README.md

-# I am Isaac

 ## Simulation Engineer
 Virtual systems, real possibilities.

 My design philosophy is open source software, minimalist design, local-first.
 Modeling systems and digital twins, utilizing a game based modeling and simulation approach creates an interactive environment, allowing for parameter adjustments and data collection.
+From small deterministic prototypes to complex probabilistic simulations, each one

 ## Technology I use
 | Technology  | Uses